zopefoundation/zopetoolkit/source/about/index.rst

 one of these systems, you will get the Zope Framework along with it automatically.

-The `Zope Framework Steering Group`_ is there to help guide the development of the Zope Framework.
+The :ref:`steering-group` is there to help guide the development of the Zope Framework.

-.. _`Zope Framework Steering Group`: ../steeringgroup/index

 .. toctree::
    :maxdepth: 1